davidxuan/project/README.md

 #### Why ACDC Failed to Recover

 When we took a closer look at the implementation of ACDC, we found the reason for this.
-The SubGraph module in ACDC searches for he dominated nodes of each dominator node.
+The SubGraph module in ACDC searches for the dominated nodes of each dominator node.
 In order for a node to be considered as a dominted node, it must satisfy two requirements, as specified in the code comment:

 ```text
 Returns the HashSet containing the passed arg, called "dominator node", and the set of its